ConvAI3/ai-companions-dementia-ivr-desktop/README.md

 This does not limit what you can read:

-- The report is distributed as a **pre-rendered file**.
+- The report is distributed as a **pre-rendered file** and is also hosted via GitHub Pages at the link above.
 All statistics, tables, and figures were computed at the time of knitting and are embedded in the output, so the complete results are available without the dataset.
 - The **analysis code is provided in full**, so every step of the pipeline can be inspected.
 Re-execution from raw data requires access to the private dataset.